jameswmccarty/SPECK-cipher/README.md

 ./speck -k key_128.key -d -i output.enc -o plain_vect.hex -x | Same as above with key pre-expansion.

  ## Known Issues
-  o Program only reads/writes a 128-bit block size.
+- Program only reads/writes a 128-bit block size.
 This may lead to null bytes at the end of some files.
-  o Makes no attempt to correct endedness related issues on file reads/writes.
+- Makes no attempt to correct endedness related issues on file reads/writes.
 Encrypted files may not be portable across systems.
-  o Only implements 128-bit keysize / blocksize.
+- Only implements 128-bit keysize / blocksize.